dipdup-io/dipdup/cli-reference/docker-init.md

 By default, PostgreSQL and Hasura are exposed to localhost only: `5432` and `8080` ports, respectively.
 Edit `docker-compose.yml` file according to your needs.

 All demo projects in the DipDup git repository already have docker-compose templates generated.
-To spin up a demo run `docker-compose up` in the `src/<demo_project>/docker` directory.
-See [Examples](../examples.md) for details.
+To spin up a demo run `docker-compose up` in the `src/<package>/docker` directory.
+See [Demo projects](../examples/demo-projects.md) for details.